 All ions undergo left-hand polarized cyclotron motion around the background magnetic field $\V{B}_0= B_0 \hat z$.
 Although this lowest-order motion is not visible in the gyrotropic plane as the azimuthal angle is averaged out, it does not contribute to energy gain and therefore does not affect our analysis of energization.
 The higher-order dynamics, which are responsible for net energy gain, are captured in the red trajectory.

-The first of these is pitch angle scattering, where the particle moves along the black semicircle.
-In the ICW frame, this motion redistributes kinetic energy between parallel and perpendicular components without changing the total velocity.
-In the lab frame, however, the total velocity increases as the pitch angle in the ICW frame decreases, and vice versa.
-This effect is visible in \figref{fig:interpret_ceperpVperpVz_cd} with the aid of the gray semicircles, i.e. the constant energy contours in the lab frame.
-Given a Maxwellian velocity distribution centered at the origin, more particles tend to occupy large pitch angles in the ICW frame than small ones.
+The first of these is pitch angle scattering, where the particle moves back and forth along the black semicircle.
+In the ICW frame, this motion redistributes kinetic energy between parallel and perpendicular components without changing the total energy.
+In the lab frame, however, the total energy increases as the pitch angle in the ICW frame decreases (moving the particle outward relative to the gray, constant energy contours in the lab frame), and vice versa.
+Given a Maxwellian velocity distribution centered at the origin in the lab frame, more particles tend to occupy large pitch angles in the ICW frame than small ones.
 As a result, more particles gain energy than lose it, leading to a net transfer of energy from the electromagnetic fields to the particles.

-The red trajectory also shows a slow outward drift perpendicular to the energy contour in the ICW frame.
-Unlike pitch-angle scattering, which does not result in energy gain in the ICW frame and only leads to energization in the lab frame by relying on the fact that the number of particles gaining energy exceeds those losing energy, this outward drift represents an energy gain in both the ICW and lab frames for each ion individually,
+The red trajectory also shows a slow outward drift perpendicular to the energy contours in the ICW frame.
+Unlike pitch-angle scattering, which does not result in energy gain in the ICW frame and only leads to energization in the lab frame by relying on the fact that the number of particles gaining energy exceeds those losing energy, this outward drift represents an energy gain in both the ICW and lab frames for each ion individually.

 Together, pitch-angle scattering and outward drift to higher energy result in a net energy gain along the positive $v_\perp$ direction.
 This is the key dynamics underlying the upward red lobe in $C_{E_\perp}(v_\parallel, v_\perp)$, as captured by FPC shown in \figref{fig:cd_1icw_2icw}(b).
 This indicates an increasing probability of finding particles after the system has evolved for $5T$ with $v_\parallel \sim v_{res, n=1}$ and $v_\perp > v_{ti}$, and the consequent decreasing probability for particles with $v_\parallel \sim v_{res, n=1}$ and $v_\perp < v_{ti}$ (required for conservation of particle number).